saadbinmanjur/Resume-Categorization/documentaion/file-details.md

 ## Notebooks

 1. Final Notebook
-   This notebook contains the main properties of this project.
+   This notebook contains the main properties of this project

 2. Experiment Notebook 1
    This notebook contains the LSTM model